cc90202/knx-pico/examples/README.md

 # KNX-RS Examples

-This directory contains practical examples demonstrating how to use `knx-rs` library.
+This directory contains practical examples demonstrating how to use `knx-pico` library.

 ## Prerequisites